kecnry/autofig/README.md

 autofig is a work-in-progress, and is not yet stable.

 This module provides a high-level interface to create figures/animations (currently only in matplotlib).
-It was designed to be used within [PHOEBE](http://github.com/phoebe-project/phoebe2).
+It was designed to be used within [PHOEBE](http://github.com/phoebe-project/phoebe2) but written in a way that it can be used as a standalone package.

 **NOTE:** autofig is still a work in progress and so the API may change at any time.